rjaros/kilua/README.md

 WASM compilation target for much better performance.

 ### Current limitations:
-- Only Ktor server is supported out of the box.
+- Only Ktor and Spring Boot servers are supported out of the box.
 - The URL address needs to be the only source of application state.
 - Using browser APIs directly is not recommended.
 - Advanced JS components (like RichText, Tabulator etc.) are rendered on the server